-Online mental health services:
+• Online mental health services:

-- Online services offer free or low-cost assistance 24/7. - These services are an excellent starting point towards understanding problems and taking steps towards positive change. - They require persistence and motivation. - Many of these services are self-paced programs designed to inform you about a particular problem area (for example, anxiety or depression) and provide opportunities for reflective activities and strategies that encourage more beneficial ways of thinking, feeling, acting or relating.

-Online mental health services can also help to maintain progress and prevent future recurrence after ceasing other therapies.
+- Online services offer free or low-cost assistance 24/7. - These services are an excellent starting point towards understanding problems and taking steps towards positive change. - Many of these services are self-paced programs designed to inform you about a particular problem area (for example, anxiety or depression) and provide opportunities for reflective activities and strategies that encourage more beneficial ways of thinking, feeling, acting or relating. - Online mental health services can also help to maintain progress and prevent future recurrence after ceasing other therapies.